joey2point0/Filament_Buffer_Drybox/README.md

 Spool hanger, filament passthru and buffer are mandatory, desiccant and hydrometer are optional

+**Important**
+*The mounting locations described below are what I used, due to wide variety of container and spool sizes, your milage may vary.
+Confirm fitment before drilling holes.*

 ## Filament Passthru

 Two variations; one using heat set inserts and the other forms threads in the plastic.